aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 4. DNS Domain for a cloud hosted private zone `"private": ["organization.cloud-nuage.gc.ca"]` (can be added in future)
 5. Wildcard TLS certificate for each of the 2 previous zones (can be added/changed in future)

 ### 2.2.5.
-License and Email Address Planning
+Email Address Planning

-1. 2 Fortinet FortiGate firewall licenses (Evaluation licenses adequate) (can be added in future) (if firewalls are to be deployed)
-2. We also recommend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.
+1. While you require a minimum of 6 **_unique_** email addresses (1 per sub-account being created), we recommend at least 20 **_unique_** email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account and they can all be monitored via a single mailbox.
+These email addresses can **_never_** have been used to previously open an AWS account.
-3. You additionally require email addresses for the following additionally purposes (these can be existing monitored mailboxes and do not need to be unique):
+2. You additionally require email addresses for the following additionally purposes (these can be existing monitored mailboxes and do not need to be unique):
    - Accelerator execution (state machine) notification events (1 address)
    - High, Medium and Low security alerts (3 addresses if you wish to segregate alerts)
    - Budget notifications

 ### 2.2.6.
+Centralized Ingress/Egress Firewalls

+As of v1.5.0 the Accelerator offers multiple automated firewall deployment options:

+a) AWS Network Firewall (native AWS Cloud service)

+- Defined in the config file as part of a VPC

+b) 3rd party firewalls interconnected to the cloud tenancy via IPSec VPN (Active/Active using BGP + ECMP)

+- Defined in the config file under deployments w/TGW VPN attachments
+- this was the only automated option prior to v1.5.0
+- a sample Fortinet Fortigate configuration is provided (both PAYGO and BYOL supported)
+- For Fortinet BYOL, requires minimum 2 valid license files (evaluation licenses adequate) (can be added in future)

+c) 3rd party firewalls interconnected to the cloud tenancy via Gateway Load Balancer (GWLB) in an auto-scaling group

+- Defined in the config file under both deployments and load balancers
+- a sample Checkpoint CloudGuard configuration is provided (both PAYGO and BYOL supported)

+d) Customer gateway (CGW) creation, to enable connectivity to on-premises firewalls or manually deployed cloud firewalls

+- Defined in the config file under deployments w/TGW VPN attachments (but without an AMI or VPC association)

+Note: While we only provide a single example for each 3rd party implementation today, the implementations are generic and should be usable by any 3rd party firewall vendor, assuming they support the required features and protocols.
+The two examples were driven by customer demand and heavy lifting by the 3rd party vendor.
+We look forward to additional vendors developing and contributing additional sample configurations.

+### 2.2.7.
 Other

+1. We recommend installing with the default Accelerator Name (`ASEA`) and Accelerator Prefix (`ASEA-`), but allow customization.
+Prior to v1.5.0 the defaults were (`PBMM`) and (`PBMMAccel-`) respectively.
-1. As of v1.3.0 we have added the capability to deploy with a customer provided Accelerator Name (`PBMM`) and Prefix (`PBMMAccel-`).
-The Accelerator name and prefix **_CANNOT_** be changed after the initial installation.
+   - The Accelerator name and prefix **_CANNOT_** be changed after the initial installation.
+2. We recommend using `OrganizationAccountAccessRole` as the `organization-admin-role`, as this role is used by AWS Organizations if no role name is specified when creating AWS accounts through the AWS console.
+   - the Accelerator leverages this role name to create all new accounts in the organization;
-2. As of v1.2.5 we allow customers to use the `organization-admin-role` name of their choosing (previously we required `AWSCloudFormationStackSetExecutionRole`).
-Whatever role name is defined in the config file, it _MUST_ be utilized when creating all new accounts in the Organization.
+   - this role name, as defined in the config file, _MUST_ be utilized when manually creating all new sub-accounts in the Organization;
-   - New installs simply need to specify their desired role name in the config file
-   - Existing installs wishing to change the role name are required to first deploy a new role with a trust to the root account, in all accounts in the organization
+   - existing installs wishing to change the role name are required to first deploy a new role with a trust to the root account, in all accounts in the organization
-   - If you don't specify a role name during account creation, AWS Organizations gives the role a default name of `OrganizationAccountAccessRole` and may be a good default.
+   - Prior to v1.2.5 the role name was required to be `AWSCloudFormationStackSetExecutionRole`.

 ## 2.3.
 Accelerator Pre-Install Steps